The carbon footprint of buildings and facilities reduced through renewable energy and building automation

 – The weather, the number of visitors and the number of operating days, all affect our total energy consumption.
 Consequently, different years are not directly comparable.
 However, when comparing the annual energy consumption of our facilities from before and after the building automation system was introduced, energy consumption has reduced by about one-fifth by a rough estimate.
 This has been a significant leap forward, Antti sums up.

 Did you know that Levi is the first ISO 14001 certified ski resort in the Nordic countries?
-Get to know the 8 most impactful areas of our environmental efforts.
+Learn about the different dimensions of sustainability at Levi Ski Resort here.
 Additionally, read about the development of resource and energy efficiency in snowmaking, our waste sorting efforts and the optimisation of the electricity consumption of slope lighting.

 More articles